-Pursuant to 19 CFR 351.213(d)(1), based on the timely withdrawal of the requests for review, we are partially rescinding this administrative review with respect to the following companies named in the Initiation Notice: MTZ and Uflex.
-Accordingly, the companies subject to the instant review are: Ester; Garware, Jindal; Polyplex; SRF; and Vacmet.
+Pursuant to 19 CFR 351.213(d)(1), based on the timely withdrawal of the requests for review, we are partially rescinding this administrative review with respect to the following seven companies named in the Initiation Notice: Ester, Garware, MTZ, Polyplex, SRF, Uflex, and Vacmet India.
+Accordingly, the only company subject to the instant review is Jindal.